Make your Mexican recipes pop with these fajita veggies copycat recipe of the famous Chipotle side. Fresh, flavorful, and easy to make.

 They can stand alone as a simple side dish, taste great over a bed of rice and beans, or go well in endless recipes.
 You only need a few simple items to make this tasty fajita veggies recipe:

 - Veggie fajitas seasoning - chili powder, cumin, smoked paprika, garlic powder, salt and pepper

 How to Make Fajita Veggies

-Making these fajita veggies is almost too easy!
-Here’s what to do:
+Making these fajita peppers and onions is almost too easy!
+Here's what to do:

 - Sauté the peppers, onions, salt and spices.

 We love making these sheet pan fajitas, but these Chipotle fajita veggies make an excellent filling for all kinds of homemade fajitas including vegetarian fajitas or meat based!
 Prep all the topping options and let everyone build their own with:

 - Cheese- dairy free if needed, or even try vegan nacho cheese!

 - Sour cream- try this homemade vegan sour cream

 - A fresh lime wedge